 - Hyaluronic acid (Restylane, Juvederm, others).
 This natural component of the skin's connective tissue is the most common filler used for wrinkles.
-The results typically last about six months to one year.
+The results typically last 6 to 12 months.

 - Calcium hydroxylapatite (Radiesse).
 This filler is used to contour the jaw line, restore volume in the cheeks, and treat deeper wrinkles and skin folds.
-The results last up to one year when used for contouring and three years when used to fill wrinkles.
+The results last up to a year when used for contouring and 3 years when used to fill wrinkles.

 - Fat grafting.
-Fat is removed from the lower abdomen or other areas through liposuction and then injected through small incisions into your cheek, temple, lips or forehead.
+With this method, fat is removed from the lower abdomen or other area through liposuction.
+It is then injected through small incisions into the cheek, temple, lips or forehead.
 The effects might be permanent.
-But achieving the desired results usually requires more than one session of injections, as well as overfilling the site to compensate for the body's reabsorption of the fat.
+But achieving the desired results usually requires more than one session as well as overfilling the site because the body reabsorbs some of the fat.

-As with any operation, injecting facial filler for wrinkles has risks, including:
+As with any procedure, injecting facial filler for wrinkles has risks, including:

 - Allergic reaction at the injection site or throughout the body